2020 Armed Forces Bowl (December): Mississippi State

 Mississippi State of the SEC accepted their bid on December 20, 2020.
 The Bulldogs entered the bowl with an overall record of 3–7; they were ranked at number 16 in the AP Poll early in the season after defeating the defending national champions, LSU.
 This marked the second time in program history that Mississippi State had entered a bowl game with a losing record (the prior instance being the 2016 St. Petersburg Bowl).
 This was the Bulldogs' first appearance in the bowl.

 Tulsa

 Tulsa of The American accepted their bid on December 20, 2020.
 The Golden Hurricane entered the bowl with an overall record of 6–2 (6–0 in conference play); they were ranked at number 22 in the AP Poll entering the bowl.
 Tulsa was 0–2 in prior editions of the bowl, having lost in 2006 and 2011.

 Game summary

 Statistics

-Emmanuel Forbes of Mississippi State set a new Armed Forces Bowl record for the longest interception return, 90 yards.
+Emmanuel Forbes, cornerback for Mississippi State, set a school and Armed Forces Bowl record for the longest interception return (90 yards).

 Post-game

-Immediately following the conclusion of the game, a "massive" brawl broke out between the two teams.
-Several players started punching and kicking each other before eventually being broken up.
-Neither head coach was sure of what started the incident.
+Following the conclusion of the game, a brawl broke out between the two teams.